alexanderzafirov/ddd/src/main/resources/chapter2.md

 ### Scala
 Scala has both object-oriented and functional capabilities, which turn out to be a very powerful combination in implementing and organizing domain models.
  - use the functional power of Scala to implement immutable data and domain behaviors.
  - use its object-oriented capabilities to modularize our domain models.
  - desired domain model characteristics:
    - functional and reactive:
-        - Algebraic data types (case classes) - helps modeling domain objects – entities and value objects.
+        - Algebraic data types (case classes) - helps modeling domain objects – entities and value objects .
 E.g. Bank, with built-in support for immutability Account etc. as domain entities
         - Pure functions - helps model domain behavior.
 E.g. implementing the logic of debit, credit etc. in a personal banking system
         - Function composition and higher order functions - compose smaller behaviors to implement